 - Suitable for storing at room temperature

-- A guaranteed crowd pleaser
+- A guaranteed crowd-pleaser

 - Perfect with a cuppa!

-Ground almonds: or almond flour is used to make the shortbread along with the all purpose flour at a ratio of 50:50.
+- Ground almonds: or almond flour is used to make the shortbread along with the all-purpose flour at a ratio of 50:50.

 - Pure maple syrup: the liquid sweetener for the shortbread, you can also use agave syrup.
 You’ll also need a pinch of sea salt.

-Vegan butter: this is an important ingredient to get that "buttery" shortbread crust.
+- Vegan butter: this is an important ingredient to get that "buttery" shortbread crust.
 It is also a key ingredient for the butterscotch caramel filling.
-It's important to use vegan butter here and not margarine, as the water content in margarine is too high and changing the water content of the caramel can cause the recipe to fail!
+It's important to use vegan butter here and not margarine, as the water content in margarine is too high, and changing the water content of the caramel can cause the recipe to fail!

-Sweetened condensed coconut milk: another key ingredient for the butterscotch filling.
+- Sweetened condensed coconut milk: another key ingredient for the butterscotch filling.
 It gives an amazingly silky smooth finish to the caramel.

-Coconut cream: or if using coconut milk, you'll need the full fat canned kind.
-And refrigerate it overnight to make sure you can scoop out the fat part from the top of the can to use (you can reserve the liquid part for adding to curries, soups or smoothies!).
+- Coconut cream: or if using coconut milk, you'll need the full-fat canned kind.
+And refrigerate it overnight to make sure you can scoop out the fat part from the top of the can to use (you can reserve the liquid part for adding to curries, soups, or smoothies!).
 Again, it's important to go for full fat in order to limit the water content of the caramel - trust me, I've tried lol.

-Caster sugar: nothing glamorous here, but there is a fair amount of sugar in the caramel in order to create the "fudge" filling.
+- Caster sugar: nothing glamorous here, but there is a fair amount of sugar in the caramel in order to create the "fudge" filling.
 If you're based in the US, go for an organic one to ensure it's vegan-friendly.

 Making the shortbread crust for the millionaires shortbread is super easy.
 Simply add all of the ingredients to a food processor and blitz until they stick together to form a dough.
-Press the dough into the base of an eight inch square pan that's been lined with a little parchment paper.
+Press the dough into the base of an 8-inch square pan that's been lined with a little parchment paper.

-Note: You'll need a candy thermometer to make the butterscotch toffee filling, as it needs to be a specific temperature in order to work.
+Note: You'll need a candy thermometer to make the butterscotch toffee filling, as it needs to be at a specific temperature in order to work.
 So I don't recommend attempting this recipe without one.

-To prepare the filling first add the vegan butter to a saucepan and melt over a medium heat.
-Once it's melted, you can then add the remaining ingredients (sweetened condensed coconut milk, caster sugar, coconut cream, sea salt and vanilla extract).
-Place the candy thermometer in the saucepan, or keep it near by and check the temp every couple of minutes.
+To prepare the filling first add the vegan butter to a saucepan and melt over medium heat.
+Once it's melted, you can then add the remaining ingredients (sweetened condensed coconut milk, caster sugar, coconut cream, sea salt, and vanilla extract).
+Place the candy thermometer in the saucepan, or keep it nearby and check the temp every couple of minutes.